When it comes to moving, deciding where to set down roots can often be an even more difficult decision than actually picking a house to buy.

 Plus, if you live in a master-planned community like Prairie Ridge, you’ll have a grade school within your community, just steps from your front door.
 The level of safety and security this closeness can bring to you as a parent is priceless!

 Is Midlothian, Texas safe?

-Midlothian is in the 87th percentile for safety which means that only 13% of other cities in the United States are safer than this one and 87% are more dangerous.
-Obviously, no city is perfect and there are issues everywhere, but there is a level of comfortability that can be found in a low-crime neighborhood like Midlothian.
+Midlothian is in the 87th percentile for safety, meaning that only 13% of other cities in the United States are safer than this one and 87% are more dangerous.
+Obviously, no city is perfect, and there are issues everywhere, but a level of comfortability can be found in a low-crime neighborhood like Midlothian.

-The rate of crime in Midlothian is 13.89 per 1,000 which is considered a very low percentage.
-People who live in Midlothian generally consider the northeast part of the city to be the safest.
+The crime rate in Midlothian is 13.89 per 1,000 which is considered a very low percentage.
+People who live in Midlothian generally consider the city’s northeast part the safest.
 Additionally, the city is given an overall crime grade of an A.

 While crime can be a scary topic to dive into, it’s helpful to know when you’re moving to a city that is considered to be highly safe.
-To find out more specifics on crime in Midlothian, check out this detailed breakdown here.
+To learn more specifics on Midlothian crime, check out this detailed breakdown here.